The driving force behind your online presence is to create more quality leads for your business. Right?

 Analytics software provides many ways to measure and analyze that traffic.
-You can use it to learn a lot about your business by assessing which pages receive the most views, how many of your visitors are unique vs. return visitors, and where they came from – whether they found you from Google, social media, paid ads you have set up, or another channel.
-It is useful to monitor your traffic to help you better focus your efforts and hone your content creation.
+You can learn a lot about your business by assessing which pages receive the most views, how many of your visitors are unique vs. return visitors, and where they came from – whether they found you on Google, social media, paid ads, or another channel.
+Monitoring your traffic will definitely help you focus your marketing efforts and hone your content creation.

 But traffic does not equal leads.

-Leads are the visitors that show active interest in your business or brand.
-They have taken the initiative to provide you with their email address, phone number, or some other form of contact info that will allow you to follow up with them and begin the process of selling your product or services.
+Leads are the visitors that show active interest in your business.
+They're people who have taken the initiative to provide you with their email address, phone number, or other contact info so you can follow up with them and begin the sales process.

 Focus on conversions

-For some businesses, your website traffic will hear your message, quickly see the value of your offering, and click on a “Call now!” button to get in touch.
+In some lines of business, website traffic will relatively quickly see the value of an offering, and click on a “Call now!” button to get in touch.
 A relatively easy conversion process.

 One great way to capture leads from visitors who are not ready to click on a “Call now!” button is to provide some content of value in exchange for their contact information.

-Whether you choose to offer a quality white-paper, webinar, contest, e-book, checklist, or helpful video, you don’t have to just give it away free.
-If you’ve created something of value, use it to capture not just the visitor’s attention, but their contact information, too.
+When your website offers a quality white-paper, webinar, contest, e-book, checklist, or helpful video, you don’t have to just give it away free.
+If you’ve created something of value, use it to capture not just the visitor’s attention, but their basic contact information, too.

 Make it as easy and as enticing as possible for someone to give you their information.
-Make the asset highly visible and promote it to a targeted audience (more about that in our previous blog) to ensure that you are giving it the best chance for success.
+Cerate content that appeals to your ideal customers.
+Make that content highly visible and promote it to a targeted audience (more about that in our previous blog).

-But if you are targeting the right kind of traffic, and you have an effective, conversion-optimized website, you are well on your way to securing quality leads for your business.
+In the end, if you are targeting the right people, and you have an effective, conversion-optimized website, you will generate quality leads.